-"[i]ndividuals from disadvantaged backgrounds," including those who have experienced homelessness, who were in foster care, who experienced poverty, or who are from rural areas.26
+"[i]ndividuals from racial and ethnic groups that have been shown by the [National Science Foundation] to be underrepresented in health-related sciences on a national basis," but also "[i]ndividuals with disabilities," and "[i]ndividuals from disadvantaged backgrounds," including those who have experienced homelessness, who were in foster care, who experienced poverty, or who are from rural areas.26

-- 105. By March 13, the list of scientific research disfavored by the Administration had grown to include yet another topic-vaccine hesitancy-and NIH's termination of awarded grants grew dramatically.
-On March 13, 2025, Michelle Bulls, NIH's Chief Grants Management Officer, instructed the individual institutes on how to issue termination letters, and on what bases.
+112. By March 13, the list of scientific research disfavored by the Administration had grown to include yet another topic: vaccine hesitancy.
+Specifically, Michelle Bulls, NIH's Chief Grants Management Officer, issued guidance entitled "Award Revision Guidance and List of Terminated Grants via letter on 3/12" (Award Revision Guidance).
+A copy of the Award Revision Guidance is attached as Exhibit 6 to this Amended Complaint and is incorporated herein by reference.
+The Award Revision Guidance again instructed the individual institutes on how to issue termination letters, and on what bases.
 Ms. Bulls instructed that termination letters should include the following language: "It is the policy of NIH not to prioritize [insert termination category language].
 Therefore, this project is terminated."
-The termination category language that Ms. Bulls provided included terminations for a program's relation to DEI, gender, and vaccine hesitancy.
-Hundreds of NIH grants were terminated in the ensuing days.27 - 106.
-On information and belief, on or before March 19, the Office of Extramural Research (OER) and the Office of Policy for Extramural Research Administration (OPERA) provided additional guidance on how ICs should process grant terminations and communicate with grant recipients regarding such terminations.
-Included in these instructions was the instruction to speak only of "changes in NIH and/or HHS priorities" and an instruction to "not refer to any Executive Orders." - 107.
-On March 25, NIH again distributed updated guidance on grant terminations-yet again expanding the list of politically disfavored subject matters.
-The language for grant terminations continued to include language on DEI, transgender issues, and vaccine hesitancy, but now included yet another topic-COVID-19.
-As to COVID, the guidance stated that: "The end of the pandemic provides cause to terminate COVID-related grant funds.
-These grant funds were issued for a limited purpose: to ameliorate the effects of the pandemic.
-Now that the pandemic is over, the grant funds are no longer necessary."
+The termination category language that Ms. Bulls provided included terminations for a program's relation to China, DEI, gender, and vaccine hesitancy.
+Hundreds of NIH grants were terminated in the ensuing days.27

+113. Upon information and belief, on or before March 19, the Office of Extramural Research and the Office of Policy for Extramural Research Administration provided additional guidance on how ICs should process grant terminations and communicate with grant recipients regarding such terminations.
+Included in these instructions was the instruction to speak only of "changes in NIH and/or HHS priorities" and an instruction to "not refer to any Executive Orders."